 The program only permits 30 year fixed rate mortgages.
 Adjustable rate mortgages (ARMs) and interest only mortgages are not eligible for the program.

 Type of Refinance

-The USDA Streamline Program does not permit cash-out refinancings.
-Only rate and term refinancings are allowed.
+The USDA Streamline Refinance Program does not permit cash-out refinances.
+Only rate and term refinances are allowed.

 USDA Mortgage Insurance

 Like with the standard USDA Home Loan Program, borrowers are required to pay an up-front and ongoing USDA mortgage insurance premium, also called a guarantee fee.
-Similar to private mortgage insurance (PMI) for conventional mortgages and the FHA mortgage insurance premium (MIP) for FHA mortgages, the ongoing USDA mortgage insurance premium is an additional cost to borrowers on top of their monthly mortgage payment.
-USDA mortgage insurance protects lenders in the event that borrowers default on their loan.
-As of October 1, 2016, the up-front USDA insurance fee is 1.0% of the mortgage amount and the ongoing insurance fee is 0.35% of the mortgage amount.
+Similar to private mortgage insurance (PMI) for conventional mortgages and the mortgage insurance premium (MIP) for FHA loans, the ongoing USDA mortgage insurance fee is an additional cost to borrowers on top of their monthly mortgage payment.
+Mortgage insurance protects lenders in the event that borrowers default on their loan.
+As of October 1, 2016, the up-front USDA insurance fee is 1.0% of the loan amount and the ongoing insurance fee is 0.35% of the loan.

 There is no prepayment penalty on USDA home loans.